annaesvensson/yellow-markdown/README.md

 ## Acknowledgments

 This extension includes [Markdown Extra 1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation